Guilherme-Rigobello/SynCro/README.md

-# **Syncro - Gerenciador de Projetos**
+# 📋 **Syncro - Gerenciador de Projetos**

-O **Syncro** é uma aplicação web desenvolvida em React para gerenciar projetos e seus serviços associados.
-Ele permite criar, editar e excluir projetos, adicionar serviços, e controlar custos de forma prática e eficiente.
+Syncro is a web application developed in React to manage projects and their associated services.
+It allows you to create, edit, and delete projects, add services, and control costs in a practical and efficient way.

 ![Syncro Preview](./src/img/home.png)

 ---

-## **🛠 Tecnologias Utilizadas**
+## **🛠 Technologies Used**
 - **Frontend:**
   - React.js
   - CSS Modules